The office chair that's begging you to take a break (featured on NPR's TED Radio Hour)

 The making of the Balance Chair: from UXR to prototyping with farm equipment

 I surveyed people in one of the fittest, most remote-working cities in the U.S. and found that active people often had external triggers—like pets or meetings—to stand up, while sedentary people lacked those interruptions.
 This insight inspired me to create the Balance Chair: a seat that physically prompts movement for those who don’t get natural breaks.
-I began questioning whether a chair should only afford sitting—what if it encouraged standing and rest instead?
+I began questioning whether a chair should only afford sitting.
+What if it encouraged standing and rest instead?
 Even without an electronics background, I built a working prototype using parts from chicken coop door systems.

 Reflections